cloudflare/wrangler-legacy/README.md

 ### 🔧 `config`

   Configure your global Cloudflare user.
-This is an interactive command that will prompt you for your email and API key:
+This is an interactive command that will prompt you for your API token:

   ```bash
   wrangler config